joshwcomeau/__deployment/README.md

 One Ring To Rule Them All
 =========================

-From now on, all side projects will be hosted on the same DigitalOcean droplet:
+From now on, all of my side projects will be hosted on the same DigitalOcean droplet:

   pet-projects
   159.203.41.223